janishahota/1000129-JANISHA_HOTA/README.md

      <img width="789" alt="Screenshot 2024-11-13 at 9 18 54 AM" src="https://github.com/user-attachments/assets/e734afb1-b70d-4f72-88fc-7c2df3a9b120">
       - Load  the custom YOLOv8 model for detecting the "helmet" and "without helmet" classes.
       - <img width="535" alt="Screenshot 2024-11-13 at 9 15 20 AM" src="https://github.com/user-attachments/assets/eab251be-1a2e-43a9-a75f-c4814ad9ce4c">
-      - Open video file, initialise a list to track violation frames and total frames.
+      - Open video file, and initialise a list to track violation frames and total frames.
       - Loop through video frames:
         - Run model inference on each frame.
         - Identify objects as "helmet" or "without helmet" based on detections.
         - For "without helmet":
           - Record frame and confidence score.
-          - Draw red bounding box with label.
+          - Draw a red bounding box with a label.
        <img width="1259" alt="Screenshot 2024-11-13 at 9 19 44 AM" src="https://github.com/user-attachments/assets/0b75bd23-32a8-48f8-91b5-26274d35220f">
         - Display each frame with bounding boxes.
       - After processing, sort violation frames by confidence.